Retail is undergoing seismic change

 Our world-class retail shopping centres are designed with people at the centre.

-Leading the fastest growing Division within FPA, Peri’s role is underpinned by a focus on mixed-use precincts and the neighbourhood retail sector.
-Prior to joining FPA in 2008, Peri held senior property roles at Coles
+Peri leads the Retail team at Frasers Property Australia; our fastest growing division underpinned by our focus on mixed-use precincts and the neighbourhood retail sector.
+Prior to joining Frasers Property Australia in 2008, Peri held senior property roles at Coles Myer Ltd, Macquarie Bank Ltd, Ray White Invest, and – as Managing Director of Space Development Corporation – undertook independent retail developments and provided specialist consultancy services.

 General Manager - Assets